The Echo Equivalent in PowerShell

 Use Write-Output

-as echo
+as the echo

 Equivalent in PowerShell

-Write-Output "Hello World."
+Write-Output "Hello World!"

 Output: